WM1D7/New_York_Uber_Data_Analysis/README.md

 **Conclusion:**

-On Saturday & Friday, we are getting more Uber pickups in each month , it seems that New Yorkers used to go for shopping , Malls , fun activities alot on these days
+On Saturday & Friday, we are getting more Uber pickups in each month.
+It seems that New Yorkers used to go for  shopping , Malls , fun activities alot on these days.

 **4. Hourly Rush Analysis:**

 Extract the hour from the timestamp data.
 Aggregate the data on an hourly basis to determine pickup trends throughout the day.
 Visualize the results using graphs or charts to highlight peak hours.

 **Deliverables :**
 <img src="https://github.com/WM1D7/New_York_Uber_Data_Analysis/blob/main/Uber%20Images/Hour%20Rush.png"  width="1000" height="500">